Cancer affects millions of people every year.

 A study over the years by Best Doctors and the National Coalition on Health Care found that 60% of the doctors surveyed believed misdiagnosis exists in anywhere from zero to 10 percent of all cases.
-However, a study by the BMJ Quality and Safety journal shows that 28% of cases involve misdiagnosis.
+However, a study by the BMJ Quality and Safety journal shows that 28% of cases involve misdiagnosis, leading to approximately 40,000 patient deaths.

-- 38.5%: Doctors feel missing information in the system leads to misdiagnosis
+- 38.5% of doctors feel missing information in the system leads to misdiagnosis

-- 22%: Doctors feel that there are inadequate pathology diagnostic resources
+- 22% of doctors feel that there are inadequate pathology diagnostic resources

-- 20.3%: Doctors feel that there is inadequate genetic information available
+- 20.3% of doctors feel that there is inadequate genetic information available

 Cancer misdiagnosis is one of the most concerning forms of medical malpractice.
 Time consumption is one cause of misdiagnosis, but doctors must take the time and precautions to ensure they’re diagnosing cancer accurately.